nobodyrandom/mhAutobot/README.md

 >*  Cleaned code
 >*  Removed not working sound player and replaced with HTML5 one, pls comment if problem occurs
 >*  Fixed browser notif, but the trigger is funny =,=

+#####Sorrry I am new to GitHub, GM and actually anything at all so if there's something wrong pls email me or submit a bug report asap so I can fix it